 The drama of the Cheltenham Festival is what makes the event as special as it is to so many fans of horse racing.
 It is not an exaggeration to say that every single jump that the competitors make can result in a stumble and alter the outcome of each race.
 With such small margins for error for each horse and their teams, it is natural that there is also very little margin for error for bettors.
 Knowing that you cannot take your eyes off of each race, due to the fact that things can change in an instant, makes watching the Cheltenham Festival so much fun.

 The other thing that makes the Cheltenham Festival so special is the fact that it is arguably the biggest jump racing event in the world.
 In the UK, the Grand National is comparable to the Festival, but not quite on the same level in terms of the amount of consistently great races that are available over a multi-day period.

 What Cheltenham Festival Betting Markets Can I Bet at William Hill?

 William Hill is known the world over for having a strong selection of betting markets.
 Their Cheltenham Festival selections are no exception to that perception, as they have plenty of action for every race.
+Lots of operators have interesting offers to sign up and bet at the Cheltenham.
 Whether you are looking to place a simple win bet, or want to get into more exotic selections, William Hill should have you covered.
 Bettors can place the standard win, place, or show, or can get into exactas, trifectas, and even more unorthodox selections that can yield massive payouts.

 One of the biggest benefits to using a trusted brand like William Hill is that they are accustomed to taking a large variety of wager types.
 This makes them open to more progressive wagering markets, that you may not be able to get at smaller bookmakers.
 Of course, the betting markets that are available are always subject to change, so be sure to check William Hill to see if they have what you are looking for.